London buses

 For more information about London bus fares, see the Transport for London website.

-Explore more of London by bus and tram
+Getting around London by bus and tram

-Parts of south London, from Wimbledon through Croydon to Beckenham and New Addington, are served by London Trams
+Parts of south London, from Wimbledon through to Croydon, Beckenham and New Addington, are served by London Trams

-Pick up a one-day bus and tram pass and you can travel on the Transport for London bus and tram network for £5.90 no matter how many bus or tram journeys you take.
-The single day actually lasts until 4.29am the following day to cover any late-night journeys.
+Pick up a One-Day Bus & Tram Pass and you can travel on the Transport for London bus and tram network for £6 no matter how many bus or tram journeys you take.
+Day passes are valid until 4.29am the following day to cover any late-night journeys.

-2023 London bus and tram pass prices (standard adult fares)
+2025 London bus and tram pass prices (standard adult fares)

 • Seven days: £24.70